Hosseinem/seqan3/doc/tutorial/ranges/index.md

 That's because `std::views::reverse` is not the view itself, it's an *adaptor* that takes the underlying range (in our case the vector) and returns a view object over the vector.
 The exact type of this view is hidden behind the `auto` statement.
-This has the advantage that we don't need to worry about the template arguments of the view type, but more importantly the adaptor has an additional feature: it can be *chained* with other adaptors!
+This has the advantage that we don't need to worry about the template arguments of the view type.
+The adaptor has another, very useful feature: it can be *chained* with other adaptors!

 \snippet doc/tutorial/ranges/range_snippets.cpp piped